 Each unit exam…

-- is 90-minutes, and must be completed, once started.
-The clock keeps running whether or not you have the exam open.
-(You cannot save an come back hours later.)
+- must be completed once started, whether you started it intentionally or “accidentally”.
+The clock keeps running regardless of whether you have the exam open.
+(You cannot save and come back hours later.)

 - must be completed before the deadline (not simply started by then).